 Nuclear Energy is America's Clean and Safe Energy Solution

-Nuclear energy is a vital part of America’s energy portfolio, providing about 20 percent of the country’s electricity.
-In South Carolina, the Catawba, H.B.
-Robinson, Oconee and V.C.
-Summer nuclear energy facilities generate nearly 50 percent of the state’s electricity.
+Nuclear energy is a vital part of America’s energy portfolio.
+Nuclear energy already provides about 20 percent of the country’s electricity, and Wisconsin’s Kewaunee and dual-unit Point Beach systems generate nearly 21 percent of the state’s electricity.

-Energy demands are expected to increase in South Carolina and across the United States in the years ahead.
-South Carolina has experienced an average growth in gross state product of 2 percent per year over the past five years, and will need new sources of power to keep its economy growing.
-Nationally, our country’s electricity needs are forecast to grow 22 percent by 2035.
+Demand for energy is expected to grow in Wisconsin and across the United States.
+In fact, the state has experienced an average growth in gross state product of 1.7 percent per year over the past five years, while our country’s electricity needs are forecast to increase 22 percent by 2035.
 In order to meet future electricity demands, the United States will need to embrace a broad portfolio of American-produced energy solutions, and nuclear energy must be a part of that mix.

-Moving forward with the next generation of new nuclear energy facilities will ensure economic prosperity and the continued development of sustainable energy in South Carolina and across the U.S. According to the U.S. Department of Energy, additional capital investment to increase power output capacity at South Carolina’s nuclear energy facilities could supply five percent more electricity and avoid annual emmissions of 5,300 tons of SO2, 1,500 tons of NOx and 1.9 metric tons of CO2.
+Moving forward with the next generation of new nuclear energy facilities will ensure economic prosperity and the continued development of sustainable energy in Wisconsin and across the U.S.